-Get your FREE flu jab: the flu virus is active in winter and it can be far more serious than you think.
-Contact your GP, practice nurse or pharmacist to book an appointment now.
-Find more information on our Fighting flu page.
+- Get your FREE flu jab: the flu virus is active in winter and it can be far more serious than you think.
+Contact your GP, practice nurse or pharmacist to book an appointment.

-If you feel unwell: winter can make existing health problems worse – so if you feel like you are coming down with something, act quickly and don’t wait for it to get worse.
-Get advice from your pharmacist, as they are fully qualified to advise you on the best course of action.
+- If you feel unwell: act quickly and don’t wait for it to get worse.
+Speak to your pharmacist, as they are fully qualified to advise you on the best course of action.

-Don’t pay more than you need to: make sure you are getting the best deal from your energy supplier, or consider switching to another one.
+- Don’t pay more than you need to: make sure you are getting the best deal from your energy supplier, or consider switching to another one.
 You could save around £200 per year.
-Citizens Advice can provide advice on changing energy tariffs.
-Call 03444 771 171 for the West Sussex Adviceline.
-Your Energy Sussex, the local council energy saving partnership, has an overview of discounts, rebates and advice to help you stay well, warm and save money on your bills.

-If your boiler is old or not working: you could qualify for help towards a new heating system or insulation under the West Sussex Affordable Warmth scheme.
+- Don't let heat escape: you could qualify for help towards a new heating system or insulation.
 If you are eligible, funding is currently available for:

-- Heating - providing energy efficient replacements for broken or inefficient oil boilers, LPG boilers or electric storage heaters in homes that are not connected to mains gas.
+- Heating - providing energy efficient replacements for broken or inefficient boilers or electric storage heaters.

 - Loft insulation – insulating a loft with no insulation, or a ‘top-up’ where the current amount of insulation does not meet modern building standards.